actionhero/actionhero/readme.markdown

 	/////////////////////////////////////////////////////////////////////
 	// metadata
 	task.name = "sayHello";
-	task.description = "I am a demo task which should only be on one node";
+	task.description = "I am a demo task which will be run only on one peer";
 	task.scope = "any";
 	task.frequency = 1000;